Ransc0rp1on/RecursiveSpider/README.md

 # 🕷️ RecursiveSpider
 A fast, multi-threaded **recursive directory downloader** that automatically crawls open web directory listings (Apache/Nginx/Lighttpd) and downloads all files while preserving the original folder structure.
+It also handles the SSL cert validations

 RecursiveSpider is ideal for:
 - Web security assessments